alex-desaram/alex-desaram.github.io/paper.md

 To mess up.
 To do what doesn't scale.

-We're growing up into a world that rewards execution-- but forgets to teach us how to **dream**.
+We're growing up into a world that rewards execution— but forgets to teach us how to **dream**.

 ![What happens if you fail the gaokao?
 (2016)](https://media.cnn.com/api/v1/images/stellar/prod/160607113328-gaokao-students-china-study-exam-college.jpg?q=w_2754,h_1765,x_0,y_0,c_fill)

 ---
 ## The Cost of Winning

-We live in an era where our systems-- economic, educational, technological-- have been optimized to *win*.
+We live in an era where our systems— economic, educational, technological— have been optimized to *win*.
 But not to act with **integrity**.

 And what does *winning* even mean anymore?
 It means chasing **metrics** at the expense of **meaning**.

-In education: students are taught to memorize facts and ace exams-- not to think, reflect, or question.
+In education: students are taught to memorize facts and ace exams— not to think, reflect, or question.
 In academia: researchers manipulate data to fit their hypotheses just to get published in a prestigious journal.
-In economics: companies cut corners to hit quarterly earnings-- instead of building things that last.
+In economics: companies cut corners to hit quarterly earnings— instead of building things that last.
-In tech: platforms are designed to addict-- not to serve.
+In tech: platforms are designed to addict— not to serve.

-On the national level, countries behave less like communities-- and more like corporations: obsessed with output, growth, and edge-- no matter the human cost.
+On the national level, countries behave less like communities— and more like corporations: obsessed with output, growth, and edge-- no matter the human cost.

-This shift--
+This shift—
 from purpose to prestige,
 from strength to status,
 from meaning to metrics--